At U.N., Trump Administration Professes 'No International Right To An Abortion'

 Shannon Kowalski, director of advocacy and policy at the International Women's Health Coalition, was in New York for the meeting.
 She said dozens of other countries have signed on to a competing statement calling for international investment in sexual and reproductive health care.

-The U.N. press office says it has not received that statement, but the Netherlands' Minister of Foreign Trade Sigrid Kaag tweeted and spoke in support of sexual and reproductive health care on behalf of several countries:
+The U.N. press office says it has not received that statement, but the Netherlands' minister of foreign trade, Sigrid Kaag, tweeted and spoke in support of sexual and reproductive health care on behalf of several countries:

 The Netherlands is speaking out, on behalf of 58 countries, for the importance of women’s rights, gender equality and #SRHR, especially now that these issues are under pressure.
 When women have the right to decide about their own bodies they have a more prosperous future.#UHC2030 pic.twitter.com/xqsQEhkr27— Sigrid Kaag (@SigridKaag) September 23, 2019